-Amanda Hitt is the Director of Government Accountability Project’s Food Integrity Campaign (FIC).
-Amanda oversees FIC operations and is responsible for ensuring that FIC fulfills its mission of enhancing food integrity by facilitating truth-telling.
+Amanda Hitt is the Director of GAP’s Food Integrity Campaign (FIC).
+Amanda oversees FIC operations and is responsible for ensuring that FIC fulfills its mission of enhancing food integrity by facilitating truth telling.
 To do this, Amanda works closely with partner organizations, clients, legislators, and the media to alter the balance of power between the food industry and consumers.
 She acts to protect the rights of those who speak out against the practices that compromise food integrity, and empower whistleblowers and food activists.

 Currently serving on the Board of Directors for the Food Ingredient Health Research Institute, Amanda is admitted to practice law in Washington, DC and Maryland.